icp4apps/pipelines/README.md

 ## Stack governance

 Stack governance enables the enterprise architect to govern which stacks are active.
-Pipelines are not triggered unless the devfile in an application's repository passses the governance rules.
+Pipelines are not triggered unless the devfile in an application's repository passes the governance rules.
 Upon receiving an incoming webhook, the events mediator performs the following governance check:

 - Fetches the devfile in the application's repository to get the devfile's name and version.
 For example,